QuantumLedger312/gold-vault-privacy/README.md

-# Gold Vault Privacy 🔒
+# Gold Vault 💰

-> **The Future of Private Gold Trading is Here**
+> **Trade Tokenized Gold on the Blockchain**

-A cutting-edge decentralized platform that revolutionizes gold trading through **Fully Homomorphic Encryption (FHE)** technology.
-Trade tokenized gold with complete privacy - your transaction amounts, portfolio values, and trading history remain encrypted and private.
+A modern decentralized platform for trading tokenized gold with transparent, secure transactions.
+Buy, sell, and trade gold-backed tokens with real-time pricing and instant settlement.

-## 🚀 Why Gold Vault Privacy?
+## 🚀 Why Gold Vault?

-Traditional gold trading platforms expose your financial data.
-We believe your wealth should remain private.

-### 🔐 Complete Privacy
-- **Encrypted Transactions**: All amounts encrypted using FHE
-- **Private Portfolios**: Your holdings never exposed
-- **Anonymous Trading**: Zero-knowledge proof verification
-- **Secure Storage**: Military-grade encryption for all data
+Traditional gold trading is limited by location, time zones, and intermediaries.
+We bring gold trading to the blockchain.

 ### 💎 Real Gold Backing
 - **1:1 Gold Ratio**: Every token backed by real gold